- What is hotel inventory?

 What is hotel inventory?

-The hotel industry has evolved over the years, adapting its offerings to meet the needs of customers and the increasingly demanding business environment and modern management methods.
+The hotel industry has evolved over the years, adapting its offerings to meet the needs of customers and the increasingly demanding business environment and modern travel management methods.
 While initially, hotel inventory referred only to the number of rooms available for sale or distribution, the term has a much broader meaning today.

 Today, hotel inventory refers to all resources used daily in a hotel – from rooms and items used for cleaning, such as linens and laundry, to restaurant supplies, various types of equipment, and services available, for example, in the spa area or gift shops.